-Startled and scared out of his wits Thermo retorted sheepishly, “My name is Thermo.
-I was created by Dr. Carson in Hawaii to explore the world.
-What and who are you?”
+Startled and instantly scared out of his wits, Thermo stammered, “M-m-my name is Thermo.
+Dr. Key in Hawaii created me to explore the world.
+Who are you?”

-The huge, spiraling storm that covered nearly half of the Gulf of Mexico said “Currently my name is Camille, which humans have dubbed me this time around.
+The huge spiraling storm roared back, “This time around humans have called me Camille.
 I call myself Phoon, both Lord and Lady of the Hurricanes.
-When I appear usually death and destruction follow.
-Now go away little machine.
-In a few hours I will pound the Mouth of the Mississippi with a mighty blow.”
+When I appear, death and destruction often follow.
+Now go away little machine!
+In a few hours, I will pound the mouth of the Mississippi River with a mighty blow.”

-In the real world Camille was one of the strongest hurricanes to ever hit the United States.
-Camille killed 259 people and caused over 9 billion dollars in damage (adjusted for inflation in 2013 dollars).
-Camille was a category 5 hurricane, which is the top rank, on the Saffir-Simpson Scale.
-The science of understanding how tropical systems form and develop into hurricanes or typhoons, as they are called in the western Pacific Ocean, is still ongoing.
-New findings are discovered with each passing year.
-Wind shear, which Thermo tried to create over the fictional Phoon but occurs naturally, usually disrupts hurricanes and weakens them.
+In the real world, Camille was one of the strongest hurricanes to hit the United States, slamming into the Gulf coast on August 17, 1969 near Waveland, Mississippi with winds reaching 175 mph.
+Camille killed more than 250 people and caused over nine billion dollars in damage (adjusted for inflation).
+Camille was a category five hurricane, the top rank on the Saffir-Simpson Hurricane Wind Scale.
+The science of understanding how tropical systems form and develop into hurricanes (or typhoons, as they are called in the western Pacific Ocean) is still ongoing.
+Wind shear, which Thermo tried to create over the fictional Phoon but occurs naturally, usually disrupts and weakens hurricanes.

 The Climate Guy